Trump meets with anti-vaccine activist after raising fringe theory on trail

 Related: Cleveland Clinic Doctor Fuels Vaccine Debate — Again

 The Centers for Disease Control and Prevention states that there is no link between autism and vaccines, citing numerous subsequent studies.
 The American Academy of Pediatrics has warned that spacing out vaccinations increases childhood exposure to disease and that doctors should follow the recommended schedule.
-But the theory persists, aided by celebrity advocates and even some within the medical field.
+But the theory persists, aided in part by celebrity advocates.

 Experts have expressed fears that this small but vocal group of doubters is helping fuel outbreaks of preventable diseases like measles in communities where parents decline to vaccinate their children.